Party of Women

 The Party of Women (POW) is a gender-critical and anti-transgender single-issue political party in the United Kingdom, which opposes what it refers to as "trans ideology".
 It was founded in 2023 by Kellie-Jay Keen-Minshull (also known as Posie Parker) and registered in February 2024.

 History

 The first application to register the party with the Electoral Commission was rejected in September 2023, due to issues with the proposed constitution and financial schemes.
 Following an additional failed application in November, the party was formally registered in February 2024.
 The party has aligned itself with Keen-Minshull's views.

 On 1 March, the party issued an announcement, committing it to revoke the Gender Recognition Act 2004, and stating that it would reinforce the rights of cisgender women and girls.

-Mandy Clare, a councillor sitting on Cheshire West and Chester council, defected to the party on 8 March 2024, having previously served in office for the Labour and Socialist Labour parties.
-Clare left the party just over a year later in March 2025, joining Reform UK.

 The Party of Women stood five candidates in the 2024 local elections, receiving a total of 509 votes with no candidates being elected.

 A total of 16 candidates stood for the party at the 2024 United Kingdom general election, receiving a total of 5,077 votes.
 Keen stood in the new Bristol Central constituency but lost her deposit after gaining only 0.5% of the vote.